SebastianG77/find-duplicated-property-keys/README.md

 $ npm install find-duplicated-property-keys
 ```

-To run this tool you simply need to execute it from the install directory like this:
+To run this tool you simply need to execute it from the installation directory like this:

 ```bash
 $ node_modules/.bin/find-duplicated-property-keys -s <path-to-json-file>